caltechlibrary/andor/docs/Workflow-Scheme.md

 object\_permissions
 : (array of string, default is empty list) this is where you give object level permissions for create, read and update.
 For the object level permissions objects must be viewable in the workflow.
 See "view\_objects" field.

 assign\_to
 : (array of string, default is empty list) this holds the ids of the workflows you are allow to assign an object to, if the "\*" string is included it means this workflow can assign an object to any other workflow

 view\_objects
 : (array of string, default is empty list) this holds the workflow ids of the objects you're allow to view, this is how we create a queue of objects.
-Ifthe workflow is listed as "\*" it means you can see any object in the collection.
+If the workflow is listed as "\*" it means you can see any object in the collection.
 Note if you can see the object then the object\_permissions apply.

-In our example the workflow name is "Currator" and the id is "currator".
+In our example the workflow name is "Curator" and the id is "curator".
 Because "assign\_to" contains the "\*" string.
-A user who is associated with the workflow "currator" (you can also think of this as a queue) can move objects to any other workflow.
-A currator can also see all objects because "view\_objects" also has the "\*" string.
+A user who is associated with the workflow "curator" (you can also think of this as a queue) can move objects to any other workflow.
+A curator can also see all objects because "view\_objects" also has the "\*" string.

 Normally a workflow is defined more granularly.
-A typical system would have a queue for currator, published and delete.
+A typical system would have a queue for curator, published and delete.
 If you limit the permissions for each of these you can create an integrated workflow.